sandeep-swain/PolyRythm-using-MultiThreading/README.md

 - Jmusic_Stable or higher

   ## System Requirements
-      To run pygame, your system should meet the following specifications:
+      To run , your system should meet the following specifications:

       - OS: 64-bit Windows 7 or later or OS X 10.11 or later
       - Processor: Dual-core or faster